Styling Forms Elements

 }

-• First we define a sibling element of the checkbox with the + sign.
-The sibling element being the label element.
+element.
 If you look at the markup we wrote above, you will notice that the checkbox and the label are siblings.
-This is also true for the radio button and its label.
+This is also true for the radio button and its label. - Using a

-• Using a ::before pseudo element on the label, we are drawing a 24px square box.
+pseudo element on the label, we are drawing a24px

 /* Draw checkmark using a ::after pseudo elment on the label */